Posts

 Image

 The Rest Of The Story SARAH DESSEN The Rest of the Story is a partially romance and mostly self discovery kind of novel.
 The story follows Emma Saylor (who goes by Saylor, ofc, having an identity crisis).
 She’s living a very controlled, slightly boring life with her dad and stepmom.
-Then suddenly, she’s sent tp spend the summer with her mom’s side of the family at this place called North Lake… which is basically chaotic, loud, messy, and very different from what she’s used to.
+Then suddenly, she’s sent up to spend the summer with her mom’s side of the family at this place called North Lake… which is basically chaotic, loud, messy, and very different from what she’s used to.
 The whole “two worlds” thing is done very well.
 On one side, she’s Emma.
 On the other, she’s Saylor.
 Same person, completely different identities.
 It’s not dramatic in a “world is ending” way, but more like… quiet confusion about who you are when different people expect different versions of you.You know, the way you feel when you are asked a very self explanatory question which can summarise up your whole life by a very nosy person.
-Also, ...
+Als...

 Tape